 The highlight of his work is receiving feedback from students after class; sharing that they used a technique from class at work, how something covered in the course helped them in their career, or that they are now dealing with exactly the same scenario covered in class and therefore feel more prepared.

 Frank holds degrees from the University of California at Berkeley in both Business and Ethnic Studies, is a frequent speaker at the annual RSA Conference, and has earned a number of professional certifications over the years including: CISSP, GSLC, GCIH, GCIA, GCFA, GPEN, and GSSP.
-Formerly, Frank was also the Board President of Habitot Children’s Museum in Berkeley, CA.
+Frank is also a faculty member of the SANS Technology Institute, an NSA Center of Academic Excellence in Cyber Defense and multiple winner of the National Cyber League competition.
+Formerly, Frank was the Board President of Habitot Children’s Museum in Berkeley, CA.